 Each Austin home is unique, every one with its own charm and its own needs.
 Similarly, all the windows in your Austin home are different as well.
-Their dimensions, shape, the way they face and more will vary and influence which window treatment fits them best.
+Their dimensions, shape, the way they face and more will vary and influence which window treatment that fits them best.

 But more than any other factor, the style of window is often the most important for finding your perfect window treatment.
 These are our team’s recommendations for window treatments to match the specialty window varieties found in Austin homes.

 Sidelights are the tall, thin windows found on either side of the front door in several homes.
 Choosing the right window treatment for sidelight windows is especially important for a couple of reasons.
 One, they’re a focal point of your house, since most people's gaze is naturally drawn to the front door of the house.
-Two, people–from the postman to guests to traveling salesmen–will see them up close, which makes a sidelight window treatment all the more important to ensure you keep your privacy.
+Two, people–from the postman to guests to traveling salespeople–will see them up close, which makes a sidelight window treatment all the more important to ensure you keep your privacy.

 French doors are a typical sight opening up to patios or decks.
 Since they’re double doors, hinged, and typically have large glass panels Austin homeowners have a serious opportunity to improve their style and light control.
 French doors open and shut a lot, so they should have a resilient window treatment that will still let you control the amount of light you let come through the window.